THE FUTURE OF HEALTH & FITNESS IS 45+

 Movement, Longevity & the Art of Ageing Well

-Functional Balance: Building Stability for Real-World Living
+Functional Balance: Building Stability for Safer, Resilient Ageing

 Balance training is a vital foundation for independence and successful daily living in older adults.
 This practical, hands-on workshop explores the complex and multi-dimensional nature of balance, addressing the interplay between the vestibular, visual, proprioceptive, musculoskeletal, and neurological systems.